YouBase/white-paper/history/ipfs.md

 # IPFS

-IPFS stands for Interplanetary Proprietary File System and refers to a unified and permanently accessible file system that exists beyond any one entity or central repository.
-It's a versioned file system that exists completely peer to peer, with files encrypted, and file-sharing network nodes rewarded with fliecoin for their work in storing and serving.
+IPFS, or Interplanetary Proprietary File System, is completely peer to peer file system with files encrypted and versioned.
+File-sharing network nodes are rewarded with fliecoin for their work in storing and serving.
+Due to P2P nature, IPFS is unified and permanently accessible file system that is independent of any single entity or central repository.